99robots/wpsite-post-status-notifications/readme.txt

 * Email based on user role
 * Share Links

 This is great plugin for every site that accepts user submitted content, has multiple authors, or site owners running content-heavy websites.
-Enhance your editorial workflow with proper communication to the relevant parties.
+Enhance your editorial workflow with proper communication.

-For more details, visit the http://www.99robots.com for more information.
+For more details, visit the <a href=“https://99robots.com/docs/post-status-notifications/?utm_source=wprepo&utm_medium=post-status-notifications&utm_campaign=desc”>99 Robots documentation</a>.

+Also please check out our other [plugins](https://99robots.com/products/?utm_source=wprepo&utm_medium=post-status-notifications&utm_campaign=desc) :)

 == Installation ==